(Including recommendations for use in hilly Sheffield)

 - How should I care for/maintain my e-bike?

-- Will I need Insurance to use my e-bike?
+- Will I need Insurance or Tax to use my e-bike?

 - Do I have to wear special cycle gear?